jax-ml/jax/docs/quickstart.md

 %timeit selu_jit(x).block_until_ready()
 ```

-The above timing represent execution on CPU, but the same code can be run on GPU or TPU,
+The above timing represents execution on CPU, but the same code can be run on GPU or
-typically for an even greater speedup.
+TPU, typically for an even greater speedup.

 For more on JIT compilation in JAX, check out {ref}`jit-compilation`.